hmellahi/Frontend-Challenges/README.md

 ### TODOs:

+- [ ] Add more beginner-friendly UI problems (you can check the non solved UI problems in the UI table)
 - [ ] Configure axe-core to ignore minor accessibility warnings (e.g., missing a level-one heading) in the reportAccessibility function.
 - [ ] Add a screenshot img of each problem in the README, could be automated?
 - [ ] Set up GitHub Actions for pull requests to: